|Lunar Duo Explorer||Haven Tarp||Gatewood Cape||Lunar Solo|

 If you purchase a shelter from us and are dissatisfied with the appearance of the seam sealing, you are free to return the unused shelter back to us.
 You have the option of a full refund or new non-seam sealed shelter.
 If you select the non-seam sealed option, you will be refunded the difference between the original price of the seam sealing and the shipment of the new tent.

 All Skyscape models utilize a dual fixed length 45" or 115 cm pole support structure.
 We offer two optional pole types, Aluminum or Carbon Fiber.
-While both poles work well with the Trekker, the Aluminum poles are more affordable in price.
+While both poles work well with the Trekker, the Aluminum poles are more affordable.
 While our Carbon Fiber poles are half the weight of the Aluminum poles.

 The Skyscape employs Hybrid Double Wall construction.
 Over 80% of the canopy is separated from you by a mesh wall, keeping that wet canopy at bay.
-The Hybrid Double Wall construction allows the vestibules roll back.
-On warm summer nights, convert the Skyscape into a net tent, pesky bugs stay outside while you enjoy the views and breezes.
+The Hybrid Double Wall construction allows the vestibules to roll back.
+On warm summer nights, convert the Skyscape into a net tent; pesky bugs stay outside while you enjoy the view and breeze from inside.

-The canopy and floor of the Trekker are constructed with silicone nylon.
-This fabric has been the work horse of fabrics used to build ultralight tents for the last decade.
-It’s main properties are its strength, light weight and that it’s impervious to mold or mildew.
+The canopy and floor of the Trekker are constructed of silicone nylon.
+This fabric has been the workhorse of fabrics used to build ultralight tents for the last decade.
+Its main properties are its strength, light weight and that it’s impervious to mold or mildew.